Mission-Prerna/docs/docs/backend/scripts/student-bulk-update.md

 # Students Bulk Update Script

-This Node.js script performs bulk updates for student records in a PostgreSQL database.
+These scripts to extract data from an Excel files from  `PrernaStudentData` folder, convert the data to JSON format, and then ingest it into a PostgreSQL database.
 It reads data from JSON files, deletes existing student records (if applicable), and updates or inserts new records into the database.
 The script uses **Node.js**, **PostgreSQL**, and **dotenv** for environment configuration.

 ## Table of Contents